• Home

 Use a thermometer

-Once you start using one for frying, you won’t go back.
+Removing the guesswork is huge!
+Clip-on and instant-read fry thermometers are under $15 and make frying the right temperature shrimp to perfection super easy!
+Using one once means frying won’t be the same!
 The shrimp go in at the right temperature every time, and they come out the same way every time.

 Make the sauce a day ahead

-The recipe says an hour minimum, but if you’re making this for guests or a party, make the sauce the night before.
-It keeps in the refrigerator for up to five days.
+The recipe states that it’ll take at least an hour to do, but if you’re making this for guests, or having a party, you can make the sauce the night before as it can stay in the fridge for 5 days.
+In fact, the flavors will be even better after sitting in the sauce overnight.

 Don’t skip draining on paper towels